Salmonella Update 2019

 Consumers or retailers who suspect they have one of the recalled veggie trays should immediately discard the product to avoid the potential for infection.

-Do I Have a Del Monte Vegetable Tray Recall Lawsuit?
+Questions About a Del Monte Vegetable Tray Recall Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been sickened by the Del Monte vegetable tray recall, you should contact our food poisoning and outbreak lawyers as soon as possible.
 Compensation may be available to you by filing a food poisoning lawsuit against the manufacturers of the recalled product.